rhysmoggs/ms3-final-cocktails/README.md

 <img src="cocktails/documentation/wireframes/mobile-register.png">

 ### Colour Palette
-- The colour palette leans towards a darker range of shades and colours in an effort to evoke a cool, mysterious mood - inspired  by some of the cocktail bars the creator has visited.
+- The colour palette is simply dark against light and vice versa.
+Black and white.
+There is some range of brighter colours for the [interactive elements](#interactive-element) in an effort to highlight these and make a drastic contrast between interactive elements and non-interactive content.
 This contrasted well with what is predicted to be a fairly vast range of imagery chosen by the users - with cocktails covering every colour imaginable, often vibrant and bright.
-The main background hero image (bg.jpg) provides an array of browns, yellows, black and some shaded/darker colours.
+The main background hero-image (bg.jpg) provides an array of browns, yellows, black and some shaded/darker colours.
+It aims to evoke a cool and mysterious mood - inspired  by some of the cocktail bars the creator has visited.
-- The headings are white text, allowing the background image to be seen, but not interfere too much with the flow and visibility of the content.
-When text appears on top of cocktail images and recipes, they black text is contrasted by a slightly transparent white background to help readability and highlight the text.

 - By default, all buttons have a consistent style, size and layout throughout the website.
-See more in the buttons [Features](#features).
+See more in the buttons [Features](#features) section.

-- The text colour is white (rgb(255,255,255)) for the website's footer and navbar and also when placed upon hero images and cocktail imagery.
+- The text colour is white (rgb(255,255,255)) for the website's footer and navbar and also when placed upon larger images and cocktail imagery.
 This ensures a constant and obvious contrast between text and any background content or colours.
-When the background is much lighter, the text colour is revered to black (rgb(0,0,0)), again to ensure clarity.
-When text appears on top of cocktail images and recipes, they black text is contrasted by a slightly transparent white background to help readability and highlight the text.
+When the background is much lighter, the text colour is reversed to black (rgb(0,0,0)), again to ensure clarity.

+- The headings are white text, allowing the background image to be seen, but not interfere too much with the flow and visibility of the content.
+When text appears on top of cocktail images and recipes, the black text is contrasted by a slightly transparent white background to help readability and highlight the text.

-- Some shadows to texts and containers are used to help with depth and contrast.
+- Some shadows (slightly opaque black) are added to interactive and cards to help with depth and contrast.
+When the shadow appears on cursor hover, they serve as good hints to the user that that element can be interacted with.

 <img src="assets/readme-images/palette.png">